 - Temperature driver design - 1.
 In the interrupt handler, copy over the value - 2.
-Start the next event, which will automatically re-trigger the interrupt - No more is_ready() function, data is always ready with the most up-todate value - Might be a little behind real-time, but only by one sample
+Start the next event, which will automatically re-trigger the interrupt - No more is_ready() function, data is always ready with the most up-to-date value - Might be a little behind real-time, but only by one sample

-- This particular implementation would mean a TON of interrupts - Probably want to combine with a timer to run it more slowly
+- For temperature specifically, this would result in a TON of interrupts - Probably want to combine with a timer to run it more slowly